Working with Hatch Patterns in PS file | Java

 - Create PsDocument with the already created output stream and save options.

-- Create the shape or font in dependence on what object we are going to fill or outline.
+- Create the shape or font depending on what object we are going to fill or outline.

-- Fill the shape with current paint or fill a text.
+- Fill the shape with the current paint or fill a text.
 If we use one of the methods for filling a text that accepts java.awt.Paint as a parameter, the previous point can be ignored.

 - Close the page.